 Spacecraft volume: 530 cubic feet (15 cubic meters)

-The capsule will then separate from the rocket; passengers will be weightless for about four minutes during the 11-minute flight, and will be high enough (at an altitude of 307,000 feet or 93,573 meters) to see the curvature of Earth.
-The spacecraft will coast for a few minutes in space before re-entering the atmosphere.
-New Shepard will land using an autonomous, rocket powered vertical landing system.
+For a typical flight, New Shepard launches vertically and soars for about two and a half minutes before the main engine cuts off and the capsule separates from the rocket.
+Passengers are weightless for about four minutes during the 11-minute flight, and are high enough (at an altitude of 307,000 feet or 93,573 meters) to see the curvature of Earth.
+The spacecraft coasts for a few minutes in space before re-entering the atmosphere and using an autonomous, rocket-powered vertical landing system to touch down.

 In addition to passengers, the spacecraft aboard New Shepard can carry standardized experiments of up to 50 lbs.
 (23 kilograms), with larger options available for custom requests.